 Look for ways to supplement your income that could possibly become a back-up career should your full-time employment be under threat.
 You could also investigate retrenchment insurance cover.

-The downgrade isn’t good news for South Africans, but don’t get disheartened.
+Don’t let junk get you down The downgrade isn’t good news for South Africans, but don’t get disheartened.
 Rather take some time to focus on your financial plan, and see where you can tighten your belt or improve your financial situation.
 It will stand you in good stead in good times and bad.